jummy-bakz/Pizza_Sales_Dashboard_Power_BI/README.md

 4. Total Orders: Count of unique orders placed.
 5. Average Pizzas per Order: Total pizzas sold divided by the total number of orders.

-# Visualization Requirements The visualization requirements were categorized as follows:
+# Visualization Requirements: The visualization requirements were categorized as follows:

 * Daily Trend for Total Orders: A bar chart illustrating the daily trend of order volumes.
 *  Monthly Trend for Total Orders: A line chart showcasing hourly trends in total orders.